-The colorful board book, from California-based bilingual children’s book publisher Lil’ Libros, introduces niños to their first English and Spanish words.
-Based on Loteria, a game similar to bingo, the picture book highlights the traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose), and more.
+From California-based bilingual children’s book publisher Lil’ Libros, the colorful board book introduces niños to their first English and Spanish words.
+Based on Loteria, a game similar to bingo, the picture book highlights the traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose) and more.

 Teach your kiddo the meanings behind certain crystals, such as amethyst, quartz, and fluorite, to name a few.
 The new-age board book is great for parents who want their children to learn of positive energies and the mind-body connection from these gems.
 The Mind-Body Baby collection, published by Imprint, offers additional titles on chakras, zodiac, and meditation.

 Get ready for your babies’ and toddlers’ attention to be held.
 This adventurous lift-the-flap board book makes readers go on a hide-and-seek quest to find young mouse Masie.
 The interactive flaps provide a peekaboo-like feeling that keeps little ones on their toes.

 Boogie down with Gerald the Giraffe, who learns to groove to the beat of his own drum.
 The encouraging and uplifting tale emphasizes that it’s okay to be different.
 And if people try to discourage you from something, recognize that you can do anything no matter what you’re told.